KasparPeterson/SimpleRecyclerView/README.md

     void onDoSomething(String something);
   }

-  public static class FirstItem extends SimpleAdapterItem {
+  // This has to be public as it is accessed from outside. public static class FirstItem extends SimpleAdapterItem {

     public FirstItem(String maybeNeedSomething??) {
       super(0, R.layout.my_id, FirstItem.FirstItemViewHolder.class);
     }

-    public static class FirstItemViewHolder extends SimpleViewHolder<FirstItem, MyListener> {
+    // This has to be public as it is accessed from outside. public static class FirstItemViewHolder extends SimpleViewHolder<FirstItem, MyListener> {

       public FirstItemViewHolder(View itemView) {